m-dadej/MarSwitching.jl/docs/src/man/example.md

 ```
 ![Plot](my_assets/probs_phil.svg)

 The plot above shows the probability of being in particular regime.
-Instead of "flattening" the model shows more of an infreaquent appearences of Steep Phillips curve.
+Instead of "flattening" the model shows more of an infreaquent appearences of steep Phillips curve.
 Altough indeed, this regime was more frequent in the 70s and 80s than it is now.